bilal-the-dev/Role-limit-bot/README.md

 ## WHAT DOES THE BOT DO?

 A discord bot that wil limit certain amount of people can hold a role and send a message in a channel when limitis hit

+## Configuration

+In env file, the `ROLE_IDS` can be one single role id or multiple IDS separated by commas.

 ## Video tutorial